Skip to main content

 • Suspending an instance removes the running container but keeps data for later recovery.

-Build, test, improve lifecycle
+Build, test, evolve lifecycle

 Channels